bobanetwork/boba_legacy/faq.md

 ## Why isn’t my transaction going through?

-Although you will get an error message that says the gas limit is 1,000,000,000,000,000 Wei, the Boba Network will throw an error anytime the gas price is equal to or more than three times the expected gas price for any given transaction.
+Although you will get an error message that says the gas limit is 1,000,000,000,000,000 Wei, the Boba Network will throw an error anytime the gas price is equal to, or more than three times the expected gas price for any given transaction.

-When you make an Ethereum transaction, the user will be given an expected fee for what they can expect that transaction to cost.
-Say you’re about to transfer some Ethereum into your friend’s account.
-And you’re given an expected transaction fee of 3 USD.
-If, for whatever reason (because the market changes quickly), the gas prices sky-rocket, and now the transaction fee is 9 USD, you’re going to receive an error message.
+When you make an Ethereum transaction, the user will be given an expected fee for the transaction.
+Say you are about to transfer some Ethereum into your friend’s account and you are given an expected transaction fee of 3 USD.
+Because the market changes quickly, the gas prices could sky-rocket, and the transaction fee is now 9 USD.
+In such cases you will receive an error message.

-The reason why is because Boba is looking out for you.
-Before that unexpectedly expensive payment goes through, Boba will throw an error and prevent the payment from going through to make sure you aren’t paying more than you should be.
-If the transaction fee is at least three times what the expected cost was (in our example, your transaction fee of 3 USD jumped to 9 USD), the transaction will fail before you’re faced with that kind of payment.
+Here, Boba is looking out for you.
+Before that unexpected increased fee goes through, Boba throws an error message and prevents the payment from going through.
+If the transaction fee is at least three times what the expected cost was (in this example, your transaction fee of 3 USD jumped to 9 USD), the transaction will fail and saves you from the increased fee.

 [Read up on the documentation](https://docs.boba.network/for-developers/fee-scheme#for-frontend-and-wallet-developers) to find out more.

 ## DAPPs require an XYZ gas amount to deploy.
-However, Boba's block gas limit of just only 11,000,000 makes it impossible to deploy a DEX smart contract.
+However, Boba's block gas limit of only 11,000,000 makes it impossible to deploy a DEX smart contract.
 What can I do to deploy the DEX on Boba?

 Try to increase SOLC optimizations.
+For more information, check out the [Solidity documentation](https://docs.soliditylang.org/en/latest/using-the-compiler.html).
+In addition, you can break down contracts into smaller chunks.

+## I am trying to deploy a smart contract to Boba Rinkeby with Remix but get this error:

+`"creation of SCContract errored: [ethjs-query] while formatting outputs from RPC '{"value":{"code":-32603,"data":{"code":-32000,"message":"invalid transaction: exceeds block gas limit"}}}'`

+As mentioned above, try to increase SOLC optimizations.
 For more information, check out the [Solidity documentation](https://docs.soliditylang.org/en/latest/using-the-compiler.html), or break down contracts into smaller chunks.

 ## How can I pay for fees with Boba via an API?

-Below is the js code needed to utilize the Boba API:
+Here is the js code needed to utilize the Boba API:

 ```
 const registerTx = await Boba_GasPriceOracle.useBobaAsFeeToken()
    await registerTx.wait()
 ```

-## In the other blockchains that an initial coin offering (ICO) was made on, the payment coin was the blockchain’s default gas coin.
-Howvere, in Boba’s case, the coin seems to be Ethereum.
+## In the other blockchains where an initial coin offering (ICO) was made, the payment coin was the blockchain’s default gas coin.
+However, in Boba’s case, the coin seems to be Ethereum.
 Shouldn’t the option to pay via Boba token be added as well?

 Boba Network fees can be paid either in Boba token, or in Eth.
 It is your choice to decide which to use.

-## How is the fee calculated and converted to Boba, and the discount added, when making a transaction and paying transaction fees with Boba?
+## How is the fee calculated and converted to Boba (and the discount added), when making a transaction and paying transaction fees with Boba?

 When making a transaction on Boba and paying the transaction fee, the fee is first calculated in eth at a gas price of 1 gwei.
 This fee is then converted to Boba with a 25% discount.